Jessevdz/OmniOrder/docs/vision.md

 ## Conclusion

-OmniOrder is built on the belief that **scalability should not come at the cost of identity.** By solving the technical complexity of multi-tenancy and dynamic theming, we empower restaurants to stop renting their customers from aggregators and start owning their digital future.
+Stelly is built on the belief that **scalability should not come at the cost of identity.** By solving the technical complexity of multi-tenancy and dynamic theming, we empower restaurants to stop renting their customers from aggregators and start owning their digital future.